MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_TCF.md

 | **10** | Consent | Develop and improve services. | Microsoft Advertising requires this purpose for all conversions.
 If this purpose is not present, Microsoft Ads will not record the conversion. |

 > [!NOTE]
 > UET tags only accept TCF strings that are correctly implemented according to the TCF policies and technical specifications.
-If your CMP doesn't respond within 500 milliseconds or you see a status of “error”, “stub”, or “loading”, the tag will continue to function without TCF support.
+If your CMP doesn't respond within 500 milliseconds or you see a status of â€œerrorâ€, â€œstubâ€, or â€œloadingâ€, the tag will continue to function without TCF support.